awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 **Note**
 In this example, the last customer, Craig Roe, will not receive an email because he doesn't have an *EmailAddress*\.

-In addition to triggers, DynamoDB Streams enables powerful solutions such as data replication within and across AWS regions, materialized views of data in DynamoDB tables, data analysis using Kinesis materialized views, and much more\.
+In addition to triggers, DynamoDB Streams enables powerful solutions such as data replication within and across AWS Regions, materialized views of data in DynamoDB tables, data analysis using Kinesis materialized views, and much more\.

  For more information, see [Capturing Table Activity with DynamoDB Streams](Streams.md)\.